Latest 2017 College Football Recruiting Composite Team Rankings

-As the nation’s top players gather for the Under Armour All-America Game and the U.S. Army All-American Bowl over the next two weeks, a number of high-profile recruits will make their college decisions.
-Many will be enrolled within days of the game.
+With the Under Armour All-America Game last weekend, a number of high-profile recruits have made their college decision.
+Seven more players are expected to announce this week at the Army All-American Bowl.
+Many will be enrolled within days of the games.

 Here are the latest USA TODAY High School Sports’ Composite Team Football Recruiting Rankings for the Class of 2017.